EdWorkingPapers

 The Distribution of School Spending Impacts

 … We examine all known "credibly causal" studies to explore the distribution of the causal effects of public K-12 school spending on … high school graduation by 1.92 percentage points, and college-going by 2.65 percentage points.
 These pooled …We examine all known "credibly causal" studies to explore the distribution of the causal effects of public K-12 school spending on student outcomes in the United States.
 For each of the 31 included studies, we compute the same marginal spending effect parameter estimate.
-Precision-weighted method of moments estimates indicate that, on average, a $1000 increase in per-pupil public school… more →
+Precision-weighted method of moments estimates indicate that, on average, a $1000 increase in per-pupil public school spending… more →

 Do Innovative Career Pathways in Massachusetts High Schools Promote Equitable Access to Higher Education?

 … Two persistent shortcomings of the American labor market are the wage gaps and unequal unemployment rates that exist between racial …Two persistent shortcomings of the American labor market are the wage gaps and unequal unemployment rates that exist between racial groups.
 More specifically, Black and Latinx high school graduates earn less and are more likely to be unemployed than their White counterparts, on average.
-Likewise, students from low-income families are much more likely to be low-income themselves in adulthood.… more →
+Likewise, students from low-income families are much more likely to be low-income themselves in adulthood.
+One… more →

 Unveiling Racism: A Systematic Review of Survey Measures of Racism in Education